wchow03/Memory-Matching-Game/README.md

 The ***objective*** of the game is to match all the cards until there are none remaining.

-The reason I was interested in designing a memory game is because it helps develop memorization skills while being fun to play.
+The reason I was interested in designing a memory based game is because it helps develop memorization skills while being fun to play.
 The goal of this project was to design a game that can be played by *anyone* as it is